solliancenet/microsoft-postgresql-developer-guide/10_ZeroToHero/10_00_ZeroToHero.md

 # 10 / Zero to Hero

 We have reached the end of the guide.
-You have the content and tutorials to assess your application and database evolution the target needs.
-Take a moment to determine the required steps to move your application architecture to the next level.
-Architecture modernization and operational monitoring are an iterative processes and we hope you refer to this guide often.
+Hopefully the content and hands-on tutorials have helped with assessing what an application and database deployment is required.
+Take a moment to determine the required steps to move an application architecture to the next level.
+Architecture modernization and operational monitoring are an iterative processes and we hope this guide is reference to often.

 ## Summary of tasks